rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 >Example:
 ><CITE>printed by S. Gosnell, Little Queen Street, Holborn</CITE>

-<a name="4.223.3.2">4.223.3.2</a> *Optional omission*: Omit addresses and insignificant information appearing with the manufacturer’s name, unless the information aids in identifying or dating the manifestation or is deemed important to the cataloging agency (e.g., for the purpose of capturing book trade data).
+<a name="4.223.3.2">4.223.3.2</a> *Optional omission*: omit addresses and insignificant information appearing with the manufacturer’s name, unless the information aids in identifying or dating the manifestation or is deemed important to the cataloging agency (e.g., for the purpose of capturing book trade data).
 Include all omissions by the mark of omission.

 >Example:
 ><CITE>Printed by William Clowes and Sons, Limited ...</CITE>